Azabraham/bin.OOP/README.md

-WIP class where you can create binary numbers by using objects.
+WIP class where you can create binary numbers by using objects and, at the moment, perform addition with them.